 Findings from franchise research revealed five major causes of franchise conflict, and that not all conflict can be avoided.
 The research, conducted by the Asia-Pacific Centre for Franchising Excellence a few years ago, explored causes of franchise conflict from franchisor and franchisee perspectives.

-Project researcher, Professor Lorelle Frazer, says franchisors cannot avoid conflict with their franchisees, and some conflict can actually be healthy for the relationship.
+Project researcher, Professor Lorelle Frazer, said franchisors cannot avoid conflict with their franchisees, and some conflict can actually be healthy for the relationship.